Immich/DataScienceSpecialization/QUIZ3.md

 * Find the most recently viewed item

 9. Let’s suppose we want to write a query to answer both of these questions:
-...* How many users have made a purchase?
+⋅⋅* How many users have made a purchase?
-...* How many users do we have?
+⋅⋅* How many users do we have?
-...Please choose the best set of columns for a final query that would answer these questions:
+⋅⋅* Please choose the best set of columns for a final query that would answer these questions:

 ```sql
 user_count